jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate edit add-codetemplate "<file-path>"`

-> This command registers a "Code Template" on the `AcmeAPI` pattern, which will be automatically named like `CodeTemplate1`, which contains all the code from the file at the specified relative `<file-path>`
+> This command registers a "Code Template" on the `AcmeAPI` pattern, which will be automatically named like `CodeTemplate1`, which contains all the code from the file at the specified relative `<file-path>`.
+>
+> You can set the name of your choice with the `--name` parameter.

 For this codebase, we will need four similar commands: